russmckendrick/records/content/albums/music-to-make-love-to-your-old-lady-by-23894969/index.md

 ---
-title: "Nathaniel Merriweather Presents Lovage Avec Mike Patton & Jennifer Charles - Music To Make Love To Your Old Lady By"
+title: "Nathaniel Merriweather - Music To Make Love To Your Old Lady By"
-artist: "Nathaniel Merriweather Presents Lovage Avec Mike Patton & Jennifer Charles"
+artist: "Nathaniel Merriweather"
 album_name: "Music To Make Love To Your Old Lady By"
-date: 2022-07-26
+date: 2022-07-26T04:06:25.000000Z
 release_id: "23894969"
 slug: "music-to-make-love-to-your-old-lady-by-23894969"
 hideSummary: true
 cover:
     image: "music-to-make-love-to-your-old-lady-by-23894969.jpg"
-    alt: "Music To Make Love To Your Old Lady By by Nathaniel Merriweather Presents Lovage Avec Mike Patton & Jennifer Charles"
+    alt: "Music To Make Love To Your Old Lady By by Nathaniel Merriweather"
-    caption: "Music To Make Love To Your Old Lady By by Nathaniel Merriweather Presents Lovage Avec Mike Patton & Jennifer Charles"
+    caption: "Music To Make Love To Your Old Lady By by Nathaniel Merriweather"
 genres: ["Electronic", "Hip Hop", "Pop"]
 styles: ["Chanson", "Downtempo", "Hip Hop"]
 ---

 ## Tracklisting
 1. Ladies Love Chest Rockwell (1:18)
 2. Pit Stop (Take Me Home) (3:56)